vincentchan/mickey/README.md

 # Mickey Black

-This was based on [this] (https://github.com/vincentchan/mickey) theme
+This was based on [Mickey] (https://github.com/vincentchan/mickey) theme

 ## Author